 Who Should Attend?

-- Foresters & natural resource managers interested in adopting UAS
+- Foresters & natural resource managers interested in adopting UAS and GIS in their businesses

 - Real-estate professional interested in mapping and video capture